-Founded in 1893, the National Council of Jewish Women (NCJW) is the oldest Jewish women’s grassroots organization in the United States.
-Inspired by Jewish values, NCJW works to improve the lives of the most vulnerable women, families, and children in the United States and Israel.
+The central call to action for National Council of Jewish Women (NCJW) is, “Justice, Justice Shall You Pursue” (Deuteronomy 16:18).
+Founded in 1893, we are the oldest Jewish women’s grassroots organization in the country and are continually guided by Jewish values that call on us to improve the lives of the most vulnerable women, children, and families.
+We work both in the United States and Israel to achieve this goal.

 Our 180,000 members, 60 sections, State Policy Advocacy Network, and seven Action Teams use our Theory of Change to accomplish this: meaningful education, combined with progressive and feminist advocacy, and dedicated community service results in impactful transformation on local, state, and federal levels.